matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 May notice there is little initial difference, but this is a collision. `md5collgen` generates P and Q using edits in small, strategic spots.
 This is due to a vulnerability in the Merkle-Damgard construction.
 ![[Pasted image 20251001153439.png]]
+P and Q are generated from the program, but the prefix and suffix are what is meaningful to us.